shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 Dangerously Cast DC = 10 + (spell’s casted level \* 2) – your max safe casting level

-You may spend any number of spell points to reduce the DC by 1 for every 20 spell points spent this way.
-You must spend these spell points before you make the roll.
+You may reduce the Dangerously Cast DC for a spell cast.
+To do so, spend 20 spell points to reduce the DC by 1.
+You may do this any number of times for the spell cast, but you must do so before you make the roll.

 ## Dispelling Spells

 As an action, you may dismiss any ongoing spell that you have cast, even if the spell explicitly stated that it was permanent.
+The spell must be in your Cast Range for you to do this.

 ## Spellcasting Ability